Pelosi reacts to coronavirus stimulus deal, doesn't say when or how House will vote

 "This bipartisan legislation takes us a long way down the road in meeting the needs of the American people," Pelosi said.

-"House Democrats will now review the final provisions and legislative text of the agreement to determine a course of action," said Pelosi.
+"House Democrats will now review the final provisions and legislative text of the agreement to determine a course of action," Pelosi said.

-House lawmakers are back in their districts and leadership has suggested it would be too complicated to bring them back to Washington to vote since some have tested positive for COVID-19, others are self-quarantined and it could also be logistically difficult for people to return because of travel difficulties.
+House lawmakers are back in their districts and the leadership has suggested it would be too complicated to bring them back to Washington to vote since some have tested positive for COVID-19, the disease caused by the coronavirus, with others self-quarantined, and it could also be logistically difficult for people to return because of travel disruptions.

-On a piece of legislation this comprehensive, lawmakers would normally vote in person and cast a recorded up or down vote, but because of the situation, Democratic leaders have told members that they'd like to pass the legislation by unanimous consent or voice vote.
+On a piece of legislation this comprehensive, lawmakers would normally vote in person and cast a recorded up or down vote, but because of the situation, Democratic leaders have told members that they'd like to pass it by unanimous consent or voice vote.

 During the 1918 flu pandemic, the report noted, the House used the unanimous consent option to pass critical legislation because it was a national emergency.